 In the 112th Congress, several bills have been introduced to increase sanctions on Iranian human rights abusers.
 On May 4, 2011, the Iran Human Rights and Democracy Promotion Act of 2011 was introduced (S. 879 / H.R.
-1714).
-These bills would make mandatory investigations of Iranian human rights abusers; sanction the sale to Iran of equipment that could be used to suppress demonstrations; reauthorize the Iran Freedom Support Act (see below); and create a "Special Representative" position at the Department of State to focus on highlighting Iran's human rights abuses and coordinate U.S. and international responses.
+1714)-it would make mandatory investigations of Iranian human rights abusers; sanction the sale to Iran of equipment that could be used to suppress demonstrations; reauthorize the Iran Freedom Support Act (see below); and create a "Special Representative" position at the Department of State to focus on highlighting Iran's human rights abuses and coordinate U.S. and international responses.
 This legislation is intended, in part, to build on several human rights-related provisions of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (P.L.
 111-195, signed July 1, 2010), including provisions to prevent suppression of information and to "name and shame" Iranian officials who suppress protesters.
 Elements of these bills are also contained in broader Iran sanctions bills, H.R.
 1905 and S. 1048.
-As noted, as of June 9, 2011, fourteen Iranian human rights abusing persons and entities have been designated under an Executive order (I3553) issued pursuant to CISADA.
-These provisions are discussed in CRS Report RS20871, Iran Sanctions, by Kenneth Katzman.
+As noted, as of June 9, 2011, 11 Iranian persons and 3 entities have been designated as human rights abusers under an executive order (3553) issued pursuant to CISADA.
+For specific names, see CRS Report RS20871, Iran Sanctions, by Kenneth Katzman.